Sdfeagt/E-commerce-admin-page/README.md

 ## Demo

 Curious to see E-Commerce Admin Panel in action?
-Check out an interactive demo <a href="e-commerce-admin-page.vercel.app/" target="_blank">here</a>
+Check out an interactive demo [here](https://e-commerce-admin-page.vercel.app/).

 ## License